 Torres del Paine W Trek Day 0: Arrival to Puerto Natales, a Beautiful Patagonian Town of Wonders

-Puerto Natales is the place where all Torres del Paine Treks begin with the more populars being a one day hike to the Base of the Towers, the 5 day W Trek, the 9 day O Trek and the 11 day Q trek (read all about the Torres del Paine O and Q Treks here).
+Puerto Natales is the place where all Torres del Paine Treks begin with the more popular being a one day hike to the Base of the Towers, the 5 day W Trek, the 9 day O Trek and the 11 day Q trek (read all about the Torres del Paine O and Q Treks here).

-For this W Trek, I partnered up with ChileTour Patagonia who took care of all of the logistics and also were kind enough to host me at their charming guest house in Puerto Natales.
+For this W Trek, I partnered up with ChileTour Patagonia who took care of all of the logistics and also was kind enough to host me at their charming guest house in Puerto Natales.

 Plus, who can forget that awesome salmon welcome dinner with some amazing Chilean wine?